dm5tt/Meshlytics/README.md

 ## What is this thing?

 This is a shabby Python script that gatters data from the Meshtastic MQTT and puts them into an InfluxDB for further analysis.

-Common datafields (SNR, hops_away, etc.) are also getting merged into a unified database to increase data desnity.
+Common datafields (SNR, hops_away, etc.) are also getting merged into a unified database to increase data density.

 ## Architecture Sketch